Huis Marseille, Museum for Photography

-Huis Marseille, Museum for Photography, is a photography museum in Amsterdam, located in the UNESCO World Heritage Site, the Canal District.
-The museum is housed in two monumental canal houses at Keizersgracht 401 dating from 1665.
-Since 1999, it has been the first museum in the Netherlands fully dedicated to photography as an art form.
+Huis Marseille is a photography museum in Amsterdam.
+Established in 1999, it was the first museum in the Netherlands devoted exclusively to photography as an art form.
+The museum is housed in two 17th-century monumental canal houses at Keizersgracht 401, dating from 1665, and is located within the Canal District, a designated UNESCO World Heritage Site.

 The museum offers a diverse exhibition program and stands out for the unique historical ambiance of its two seventeenth-century canal houses.
 Many original details have been preserved, including ceiling paintings, stucco work, marble finishes, and a Louis XIV-style room featuring a red interior; the building was restored and the museum extended into the adjacent building in 2007-2013.

 Huis Marseille deviates from the traditional "white cube" layout.
 Its authentic, light-filled spaces enhance the presentation and experience of the photographic works.
 In addition, the museum features a photography library, a specialized photobook store, and a canal garden with a historic garden house.